0zelK/ai-video-performance-analyzer/README.md

-# AI-Powered Video Performance Analyzer
+# AI Video Performance Analyzer

 This is a web app that predicts the potential reach of a video before it’s published, using only its metadata (title, description, keywords, duration, etc.).